Aleksandar98/AleksandarMitrovicAndroidArabamiSat/README.md

 ### Description:

-All buisness logic is kept out of activies they only interact with views and obsereve **LiveData** changes from view models
+All business logic is kept out of activities they only interact with views and observe **LiveData** changes from view models

 Every activity has its own **ViewModel**

 Every model has its own repository from where it is fetched

-Adding external database hosted on cloud service provider would only change repository class and that would mean that we need to implement chaching wiht **Room** and use **Retrofit** to fetch data
+Adding external database hosted on cloud service provider would only change repository class and that would mean that we need to implement caching with **Room** and use **Retrofit** to fetch data

 **Room** is not used here because of firebase's caching of local paths, it would be obsolete and unnecessary.
-When uploading images offline, firebase stores local paths for images and stores upload intent in new document on firestore. **Firebase function** (*since this is paid feature I build my own observer inside an app*) observes document and automaticly upload those images intended to be uploaded when online.In that context there are no local paths being stored.
+When uploading images offline, firebase stores local paths for images and stores upload intent in new document on firestore. **Firebase function** (*since this is paid feature I build my own observer inside an app*) observes document and automatically upload those images intended to be uploaded when online.In that context there are no local paths being stored.

+#### Testing:
+While testing MVVM architecture I am creating **Fake repositories** since it is not good practice to contact database nor ResfulAPI in tests because they are slow.

+Fake repositories are injected in the view model and used for test.

+Only DetailViewModel and AddingViewModel are tested since authentication is done using firebase and that requires internet connection

 ### Possible upgrades: